PSLCL/testing-framework/platform/README.md

           ]
       }

-Note: <bucket> should be replaced by the s3 bucket name for storing testing logs.
+Note: <bucket> should be replaced by the created s3 bucket name.

 An IAM role should be created with this policy.
 The instance profile arn should be specified in dtf.properties pslcl.dtf.aws.ec2instance.iam-arn property.

 The name of the s3 bucket should also be specified using the pslcl.dtf.aws.ec2instance.logging.s3-bucket property.

 ### Install STAF
 STAF is installed via a STAF's InstallAnywhere installation application.